Question 69·Hard·Text Structure and Purpose

 Which choice best describes the function of the underlined portion in the text as a whole?

 For SAT function-of-a-part questions, first identify the main claim or contrast in the surrounding sentences, then ask what the target sentence is doing in that context: giving an example, adding evidence, qualifying, opposing, or summarizing.
-Paraphrase its role in your own words, then match that paraphrase to the answer choices, eliminating options that describe a different kind of move (like “opposing view” or “summary”) even if they mention the same topic words; always focus on the sentence’s job in the argument, not just its content.
+Paraphrase its role in your own words, then match that paraphrase to the answer choices, eliminating options that describe a different move (like explaining why something matters, which may belong to a different sentence) even if they reuse the same topic words.

 Hints